Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

-In Figures ~\ref{fig:non_linear_with_pump} and \ref{fig:non_linear_with_pump_2}, we present the dynamics of the systems in presence of a nonlinear pump.
+In Figures ~\ref{fig:non_linear_with_pump} and \ref{fig:non_linear_with_pump_2}, we present the dynamics of the systems in the presence of a nonlinear pump.
 The Hamiltonian for this case under resonance is given by Eqs. \ref{eq:doubleJC,non_lin,pump}.
+Recent works by Hai-Ji Li et al.~\cite{HLS+2024} and Fen Zou et al.~\cite{zou2020multiphoton} have explored the effect of the combined effect of nonlinearity with the pump to study phonon blockade phenomena.
 One interesting aspect that can be noted is that adding a nonlinear pump gives rise to entanglement sudden deaths and revivals in the absence of noise, even for cases where such characteristics were not observed in the linear cases.
-For example, in Figure ~\ref{fig:non_linear_with_pump}, the characteristics of sudden death and revivals can be seen even in the absence of disorder.
-For a fixed strength of the driving field, increasing the nonlinearity seems to suppress the amplitude of the concurrency more.
-Another interesting observation to note here is that in Figure \ref{fig:non_linear_with_pump}, the cases for $N=M$ ($N=2,M=2$ and $N=3,M=3$) have a symmetry in the dynamics of the system.
-Although when the strength of the driving field is increased, (cf. Figure \ref{fig:non_linear_with_pump_2}), this symmetry appears to be broken.
+For example, in Figure ~\ref{fig:non_linear_with_pump}, the characteristics of sudden death and revivals can be seen even in the absence of dissipation.
+For a fixed strength of the driving field, increasing the nonlinearity alters the amount and periodicity of the concurrence.
+Higher orders of nonlinearity lead to periodic behavior in larger timescales.
+Another interesting observation to note here is that in Figure \ref{fig:non_linear_with_pump}, the cases for $N=M$ ($N=2, M=2$ and $N=3, M=3$) have a symmetry in the dynamics of the system.
+However when the strength of the driving field is increased, (cf. Figure \ref{fig:non_linear_with_pump_2}), this symmetry disappears.